cpq/bare-metal-programming-guide/README.md

 test not only the build process, but that the built firmware is correct and functional?

-It is not trivial to build such system ad hoc.
+It is not trivial to build such a system ad hoc.
 For example, one can setup a dedicated test workstation, attach a tested device (e.g. Nucleo-F429ZI board) to it, and write a piece of software for remote firmware upload and test using a built-in debugger.
 Possible, but fragile,